almachelouche/middleman/content/email/IN/enews/004/7m-2yr.md

 color='lightblue'

 	title = '''Road Safety Report Cards'''
-	copy = '''It's important that kids know how to be safe on the road.
-So, we partnered with 550 schools across India to teach kids about road safety, handing out Safety Report Cards to students to grade their parents' driving.
+	copy = '''We partnered with 550 schools across India to teach kids about road safety, handing out Safety Report Cards to students to grade their parents' driving.
 To become model drivers, click below to learn what to do if you have car troubles on the road.''' cta1_text = '''LEARN MORE'''
 	cta1_url = '''https://www.drivingskillsforlife.com/mediacenter1/latest-happenings/7-safety-tips-to-know-if-your-car-breaks-down/'''
 	cta1_link_name = '''7_safety_tips'''